Matrices

 This matrix has order 4 x 1

-Note: A matrix that contains only one row or one column is also known as a vector i.e. row vectors and column vectors.
+Note: A matrix that contains only one row or one column is also known as a vector, i.e. row vectors and column vectors.

 Equal Matrices: Two matrices are said to be equal if they have the same order and each element of one matrix is equal to the corresponding elements of another matrix or we can say $a_{i j}=b_{i j}$ where $\mathrm{a}$ is the element of one matrix and $\mathrm{b}$ is the element of another matrix.

-Square matrix: The square matrix is the matrix in which the number of rows $=$ number of columns.
+Square matrix: A square matrix is a matrix in which the number of rows $=$ number of columns.
 So a matrix $A=\left[a_{i j}\right]_m \times n$ is said to be a square matrix when $\mathrm{m}=\mathrm{n}$.

 Example,